 This course covers aspects of bacterial physiology such as nutrient uptake, metabolism, extracellular proteins, chemotaxis and differentiation.
-Symbiotic associations and interaction of microbes with the environment are major topics.
-Basic principles of industrial microbiology and the use of biotechnology for the production of economically and medically important substance will be covered.
-Laboratory exercises are designed to complement the material included in classes.
+The eukaryotic microbes, their ecological roles and eukaryotic cell culture will be discussed.
+The interactions of microbes with the environment and symbiotic relationships are major topics.
+Basic principles of industrial microbiology and the use of biotechnology for the production of economically and medically important substances will be covered.
+Laboratory exercises deal with topics related to the lecture material.